luisgf/openbadgeslib/README.md

  - A config file
  - Wrappers tools around the library

-The library and tools are written in python and works on **Python >= 3.4**.
+The library and tools are written in Python and it required **Python >= 3.4**.
 Running the library under Python 2.7 may work now but is not officially supported.

 Dependencies
 ------------

-The program use the following python internal modules:
+The program use the following Python internal modules:

  - hashlib
  - json